NSO-developer/tme-demo/README.md

 changes without showing the dry-run output.

 ## Topology
-The topology is split in to different domains and each device and service chain belong to a domain.
+The topology is split into different domains and each device and service chain belong to a domain.
 The default domains are:

 - **Data Center:** This is where centralized VNFs can be placed (the hosted